itsmeowForks/rust-g/README.md

 Additional features are:
 * batchnoise: Discrete Batched Perlin-like Noise, fast and multi-threaded - sent over once instead of having to query for every tile.
 * hash: Faster replacement for `md5`, support for SHA-1, SHA-256, and SHA-512.
 Requires OpenSSL on Linux.
+* iconforge: A much faster replacement for the spritesheet generation system used by [/tg/station].
 * pathfinder: An a* pathfinder used for finding the shortest path in a static node map.
 Not to be used for a non-static map.
 * redis_pubsub: Library for sending and receiving messages through Redis.
+* redis_reliablequeue: Library for using a reliable queue pattern through Redis.
 * unzip: Function to download a .zip from a URL and unzip it to a directory.
 * worleynoise: Function that generates a type of nice looking cellular noise, more expensive than cellularnoise